What is asymmetric encryption?

 Hybrid encryption methods embrace the advantages of both symmetric encryption and asymmetric encryption and provide a solution to this problem.
 For example, a randomly-generated individual session key (one-time key) is first exchanged using an asymmetric method, and this is then used jointly as the key for a symmetric encryption method, which encrypts the actual information to be communicated.

-Now that you know more about asymmetric encryption, in our next article let’s explore exchange-traded cryptocurrency notes (ETCs)
+Now that you know more about asymmetric encryption, in our next article let’s explore exchange-traded cryptocurrency notes (ETCs).

-This article does not constitute investment advice, nor is it an offer or invitation to purchase any digital assets.
+This article does not constitute investment advice, nor is it an offer or invitation to purchase any crypto assets.

 This article is for general purposes of information only and no representation or warranty, either expressed or implied, is made as to, and no reliance should be placed on, the fairness, accuracy, completeness or correctness of this article or opinions contained herein.